troymessina/HumanAmbitions/markdown/Ch02_EconomicGrowth.md

 We will cover units of energy in [Chapter 5](#chap:energypower).
 For now, it is sufficient to know that a {term}`Joule` (J) is a unit of energy, and that MJ means megajoules, or 10<sup>6</sup> J.

 [](#fig:econgrowth:energyintensity) illustrates the range of intensities for all the countries in the world.
 Among the factors driving energy use are geographical extent (large countries require more long-haul transportation), climate (cold countries require more heating), efficiency, and lifestyle.
 Russia, Canada, and the U.S. have large territories, and the former two require more heating than most.
-By contrast, Switzerland is geographically small
+By contrast, Switzerland is geographically small and outsources much of its heavy industry.
+Somebody should probably check on what's happening in Venezuela.[^5]

 ```{figure} ../figures/Ch02_EconomicGrowth/_page_38_Figure_5.jpeg
 :label: fig:econgrowth:energyintensity